9 Water-Free Maintenance Tasks that Mitigate Fire Dangers

 Keep It Clean

-“Clean” requires fresh eyes in to be fire wise.
-We are all in the midst of garden projects and using our gardens like parks through Safer at Home.
-Putting away tools, toys, “enjoyment” features like cushions and umbrellas, and most especially fuels when not in use, minimizes trip hazards and the opportunity for embers to ignite these incredibly flammable materials.
-Of course, it is also wise to sweep and rake away dead or dry material in areas adjacent to the home with frequency, and quickly place remove these materials to green waste containers.
+We live in our gardens a bit more in summer.
+Putting away tools, toys, “enjoyment” features like cushions and umbrellas, and most especially fuels and fertilizers when not in use, minimizes trip hazards and ignition opportunities.
+Of course, it is also wise to sweep and rake away dead or dry material in areas adjacent to the home with frequency, and to quickly place these materials in green waste containers.

 Weed Out Arsonists

 Dry grasses are ready tinder for fire.
-Arson grasses, in particular, pose dangers to us all – they not only can quickly take over a garden space, they love using any open dirt in our gardens to cut their path into the wild spaces they then light up.
-Weeding a little day by day can be fun – these tips make it easy!
+Arson grasses, in particular, pose dangers to us all – they not only can quickly take over a garden space, they love using any open dirt in our gardens to move into wild spaces where they become dry tinder.
+Weeding a little day by day can be fun – these tips!
 Easy or onerous, its incredibly important as we approach fire season.